 You’ll also want to have people on your side to help you stay motivated and to cheer you on.
 So ask your family and friends to support your efforts to lose weight.

 You might also want to join a weight loss group where you can talk about how it’s going with people who can relate.
 Or talk with someone you know who’s healthily lost weight.
-Their encouragement is “contagious,” in a right way!
+Their encouragement is “contagious,” in the right way!

 Find Out What Drives You to Eat